 Bumps and scrapes are inevitable while children develop the coordination and skills required for activities like walking, climbing, or riding a bike.
 But some injuries are more serious than others and can require special care and attention.
 Fractured or broken bones are relatively common in childhood, as bones are still growing and getting stronger.
 Playing a sport, especially a contact sport like football or hockey, can lead to concussions, when the brain is damaged by slamming into the skull.
 For some injuries, proper safety measure can reduce the risk, like by wearing a helmet when riding a bike.

-Do you have a child between the ages of 12-17 with a diagnosis of Spina Bifida, Spinal Cord Injury, or Cerebral Palsy?
-Does your child reside at home?
-If so, your child may be eligible to participate in a study to help develop and evaluate an app suite to support and manage self-care.
-Compensation may be provided.
+Do you have a child between the ages of 12-17 with spina bifida, spinal cord injury, traumatic brain injury, or cerebral palsy?
+If so, your child may be able to take part in a research study to evaluate if smartphone apps can help them manage their self-care routines.
+Compensation provided.

 Spinal Cord Stimulation for the treatment of motor deficits in people with Spinal Muscular Atrophy – Age 16-17

 Are you or your child affected by Spinal Muscular Atrophy?
 You may be able to participate in a research study using spinal cord stimulation (SCS), an approved clinical therapy for pain syndromes that do not respond to drugs.
 Unexpectedly, SCS has shown the ability to promote the recovery of leg motor function in people with complete motor paralysis